- About us

 - Member Solutions

-Abidjan, 15 March 2019 – The Alliance for Rural Electrification (ARE), in partnership with the African Development Bank and the GET.invest programme (formerly RECP), is excited to announce that the 5th ARE Energy Access Investment Forum brought together more than 260 participants to Abidjan, Ivory Coast on 13-14 March 2019.
+Abidjan, 15 March 2019 – The Alliance for Rural Electrification (ARE), in partnership with the African Development Bank and the GET.invest programme (formerly RECP), is excited to announce that the 5th ARE Energy Access Investment Forum brought together more than 260 participants (330 registrants and with more than half coming from Africa) to Abidjan, Ivory Coast on 13-14 March 2019.

 Dr. Daniel Schroth, Ag.
 Director, Renewable Energy & Energy Efficiency, African Development Bank: “The African Development Bank was delighted to host the 5th Energy Access Investment Forum – the first on the African continent.
 The Forum has proven to be an excellent platform for discussing innovative funding initiatives, new business models, regulatory frameworks and local capacity building to support access to off- and mini-grid renewable energy.
 Meeting the universal electricity access objective within the next decade will require the roll-out of off- and mini-grid solutions at scale.
 In support of this objective, the Bank has developed financing instruments to engage the off- and mini-grid sector through its sponsorship and anchor investment in the Facility for Energy Inclusion (FEI), a USD 500 million debt financing facility targeting small scale renewable energy projects.”

 The Forum, supported by SEforALL, Club-ER, ECREEE and UNIDO, convened public, private and other stakeholders with the goal to boost clean energy access globally and in particular in Africa, where 588 million people still lack electricity.
 To intensify the exchange with players from and outside Africa, ARE also held its Annual General Meeting in conjunction with the Forum the day before and foresaw French translation.